milkymap/pulsar-mcp/README.md

 ## How It Works

-Pulsar exposes a single `semantic_router` tool that acts as a gateway to your entire MCP ecosystem:
+OmniMCP exposes a single `semantic_router` tool that acts as a gateway to your entire MCP ecosystem:

 ```
 search_tools("read CSV files and analyze data")